RoyChen4212/Aemon/README.md

 In order to make the latest changes available to `varys` you should create a new realease.

-First, make sure you are that your `master` bran in the HEAD commit.
+First, make sure you have the `master` branch in the HEAD commit.

 ```
 $ git checkout master